Around the World in 80 Hotels (1)

 PART 1: From England to Scotland

-When you cross a street in Mayfair, Knightsbridge and in the West End, it is most likely that you stand in front of one of The Most Famous Hotels in the World.
+Wandering through Mayfair, Knightsbridge, and into the West End, it is most likely that you stand in front of one of The Most Famous Hotels in the World.
 In London we list 17 hotels, among them The Dorchester, Claridges, Berkely, Connaught, Hyde Park, Ritz, the privately owned The Goring, the city’s oldest The Browns Hotel (1837), and more recently, the London Hilton on Park Lane, which turned 50 in 2013 (50 = one of the benchmarks for being considered by the jury of The Most Famous Hotels in the World).

 London with its archives, public libraries and private collections provided all the rich material one needs to create a dazzling book.
 In the late 1990s, we put up at The Savoy, researching the history of the city and digging into the archives of the hotel.
 Together with my friend Andy Williamson (picture), the English historian – I wrote the book The Savoy London.
 Susan Scott, the hotel's archivist, opened the archives (at that time still at the hotel– gladly we scanned it all).
 We spent days and nights in it, before we — after weeks of research — returned the keys.